 5. a showing of an outside licensing agency that has been obtained.

-The abandonment doctrine derives from the well-established principle that trademark rights are acquired and maintained through use of a particular mark.
-There is no such thing as property in a trade-mark except as a right appurtenant to an established business or trade in connection with which the mark is employed.
-This is true even of marks that have been registered with the Patent and Trademark Office.
+The abandonment doctrine derives from the well-established principle that trademark protection is acquired and maintained through use of the trademark.
+There is no such thing as property in a trademark except as a right appurtenant to an established business or trade in connection with which the mark is employed.
+This is true even of a registered trademark at the United States Patent and Trademark Office.
 Although a mark’s registration is a predicate to its protection under section 32(1)(a) of the Lanham Act, the underlying right depends not on registration but rather on use.”
 Indeed, one of the fundamental premises underlying the registration provisions in the Lanham Act is that trademark rights flow from priority and that priority is acquired through use.
 Registration of mark shall constitute constructive use of the mark, conferring a right of priority, nationwide in effect … against any other person except for a person whose mark has not been abandoned and who, prior to such filing, has used the mark.
 Thus, so long as a person is the first to use a particular mark to identify his goods or services in a given market, and so long as that owner continues to make use of the mark, he is entitled to prevent others from using the mark to describe their own goods in that market.
 It is axiomatic in trademark law that the standard test of ownership is priority of use.

 Is there a presumption of abandonment?